mk12/blog/posts/chasing-the-infinite.md

 Hilbert's hotel illustrates that adding one to a regular infinity, or even multiplying it by two, leaves you with the same infinity.
 This value is the cardinality of the natural numbers $\mathbb{N}=\{0,1,2,\dots\}$, and we denote it by $\lvert\mathbb{N}\rvert=\aleph\_0$ (pronounced _aleph nought_).
 If a set's cardinality is equal to $\aleph\_0$, then we call it a _countable infinity_, because it's possible to count off all its objects by association with natural numbers.
 Roughly speaking, if you can generate a list of all objects in a set by following some pattern, then the set is countably infinite.
 All other infinities are larger, and called _uncountable_.

 Another way of interpreting the hotel example is this: _there are just as many even numbers as natural numbers_.
 In a way this seems wrong---surely there are _twice_ as many natural numbers?
-But both sets are countably infinite, so their cardinalities must be the same: we prove this by constructing the bijection &thinsp;$f(n)=2n$.
+But both sets are countably infinite, so their cardinalities must be the same: we prove this by constructing the bijection $f(n)=2n$.
 You might argue that this is just a matter of definition, and that it is meaningless to say that two infinities are equal.
 Perhaps, but that is a philosophical question, not a mathematical one.
 Whether you subscribe to the formalist "useful but meaningless marks on paper" or the Platonist "objective, timeless truths about abstract entities" is completely up to you.
 Rest assured: there are good reasons for using the bijection-based definition, and there is still more we can learn from it.

-For example, the integers are countably infinite as well: we can construct the bijection &thinsp;$f\colon\mathbb{N}\to\mathbb{Z}$ that lists the integers by alternating signs:
+For example, the integers are countably infinite as well: we can construct the bijection $f\colon\mathbb{N}\to\mathbb{Z}$ that lists the integers by alternating signs:

 $$0,+1,-1,+2,-2,+3,-3,\dots$$